Enhancement of broadband entangled two-photon absorption by resonant spectral phase flips: Enhancement of absorption for a single intermediate resonance

 Fig. \ref{compare} shows the dependence of resonant enhancement on the ratio of resonant frequency $\nu_0$ and linewidth $\gamma_0$.
-The broadband limit describes the maximal enhancement for the respective linewidth ratio.
-The figure also shows resonant enhancements for narrower bandwidths.
-At a bandwidth of $b=4 \nu_0$, the enhancement is reduced significantly as a result of the non-zero value of the off-resonant contribution $A_0^2$ at $\delta_s=0$.
-However, the qualitative dependence of resonant enhancement on the linewidth ratio is unchanged.
+Since we are mostly interested in the conditions under which large enhancements can be achieved, we focus on the regime of narrow linewidths above $\nu_0/\gamma_0=5$, where the enhancement factors are larger than one.
+The broadband limit describes the maximal enhancement for the respective linewidth ratio, and the enhancements achieved at narrower bandwidths are correspondingly lower.
+As discussed previously, this is a direct result of the non-zero value of the off-resonant contribution $A_0^2$ at $\delta_s=0$.
+The lower the bandwidth, the narrower the linewidth must be to achieve a given enhancement.
+However, the qualitative dependence of resonant enhancement on the linewidth ratio is independent of the bandwidth.
 Even in the broadband limit, enhancement is only observed when the linewidth is sufficiently narrow.

 For sufficiently narrow linewidths, it is possible to simplify the broadband limit formula by using Eq.(\ref{eq:ratio}).
 The approximate formula is given by

 This formula is particularly useful to estimate the necessary inverse linewidth for a specific enhancement factor.
 For instance, an enhancement by a factor of $4$ requires a minimal inverse linewidth of $\nu_0/\gamma_0 = \frac{1}{2} e^{\pi}$, a ratio of approximately $11.6$.
 Although the formula is less reliable at lower enhancement factors, it may be interesting to use it to estimate the inverse linewidth required for an enhancement factor of one.
 The formal result is $\nu_0/\gamma_0 =\frac{1}{2} e^{\pi/2}$, a ratio of approximately $2.4$.
 Although by no means precise, it seems reasonable to assume that no enhancement can be observed when the inverse linewidth $\nu_0/\gamma_0$ is smaller than $2.4$.